AnnaLinka/South-America-Quiz/README.md

 Questions written in Polish.

 ## How to play?
 Start with indexIntro.php and follow choosing different categories.
+Click: http://quiz-geo.16mb.com/indexIntro.php

 ## Built With